-Because of the uncertainty surrounding the substance and interpretation of the final European and French laws and regulations implementing the TLAC requirements and any potential changes to the regulations giving effect to MREL, the Issuer cannot provide any assurance that the Senior Non Preferred Notes will ultimately qualify as MREL/TLAC-eligible instruments pursuant to applicable MREL/TLAC regulations.
-If they do not qualify as MREL/TLAC-eligible instruments (or if they initially qualify and subsequently become ineligible due to a change in applicable MREL/TLAC regulations), then a MREL/TLAC Disqualification Event or a MREL/TLAC Criteria Event (if specified as applicable in the applicable supplement) will occur, with the consequences indicated in the risk factors below.
+Because of the uncertainty surrounding the substance of the final European and French laws and regulations implementing the TLAC requirements and any potential changes to the regulations giving effect to MREL, the Issuer cannot provide any assurance that the Senior Non Preferred Notes will ultimately qualify as MREL/TLAC-eligible instruments pursuant to applicable MREL/TLAC regulations.
+If they do not qualify as MREL/TLAC-eligible instruments (or if they initially qualify and subsequently become ineligible due to a change in applicable MREL/TLAC regulations), then a MREL/TLAC Disqualification Event will occur, as a result of which the terms of the Senior Non Preferred Notes may be varied or the Senior Non Preferred Notes may be substituted (see "-The Senior Non Preferred Notes may be subject to substitution and alignment without Noteholder consent").